 - X-Men Epic Collection: The Fate Of The Phoenix

 Part.
-2: The Brood Saga, The Road to the New Mutants
+2: The Brood Saga, New Mutants Rising, & Factor Genesis

 - X-Men Epic Collection: I, Magneto

-The New Mutants is a group of fictional teenage mutant superheroes-in-training.
-It’s not easy to jump around from a series to the next with collected editions.
-That said, the connections between The New Mutants and Uncanny X-Men are not important.
-The two series can be read separately for the most part.
-For more information about The New Mutants, go to the dedicated reading order.
+Created by Chris Claremont and Bob McLeod, The New Mutants was the first official X-Men spin-off, focusing on a group of teenage mutant superheroes-in-training.
+It’s not always easy to jump from one series to another with collected editions.
+However, the connections between The New Mutants and Uncanny X-Men are not important.
+For the most part, the two series can be read separately.

 - Wolverine by Claremont & Miller